-Serb attempts at "ethnic cleansing" in Bosnia led to NATO intervention and the UN occupation of Bosnia-Herzegovina.
+By 1995 atrocities in the Bosnian War prompted NATO intervention against the Bosnian Serbs and the UN occupation of Bosnia-Herzegovina.
 Just a few years later, conflict broke out between ethnic Serbs and Albanians in Kosovo in the Yugoslav republic of Serbia itself.
 Again NATO intervened, forcing the Serbs to accept the UN administration of Kosovo.

-Austria, Finland, and Sweden accede to the European Union.
+Austria, Finland, and Sweden acceded to the European Union.
 Norway and Switzerland had also applied for membership, but had withdrawn their requests after negative referendums at home.

-General Framework Agreement for Peace in Bosnia and Herzegovina, also known as the Dayton Agreement, formally signed in Paris on 14 December 1995, ending the Bosnian War.
+The General Framework Agreement for Peace in Bosnia and Herzegovina, also known as the Dayton Agreement, was formally signed in Paris on 14 December 1995, ending the Bosnian War.